 Still, despite its many inspirations, American culture still has distinct attributes of its own.
 In fact, there are a number of differences from other Western cultures that may take expats living in the USA by surprise.

 While the USA is made up of a huge variety of different ethnic groups, each bringing their own distinct traditions to the country, expats will find that many Americans are very patriotic.
-This is especially apparent on holidays such as Independence Day, Thanksgiving and Labour Day.
-Expats should take any opportunity to get involved in these festivities and get an insight into local culture.
+This is especially apparent on holidays such as Independence Day, Thanksgiving and Labor Day.
+Expats should take any opportunity to get involved in these festivities and gain some insight into local culture.

 Many people move to the USA with a view of the country being a particularly Christian country.
 However, this view is somewhat deceptive.
-While there are some parts of the USA, especially the South with its famous ‘bible belt’, where religion is very important, new arrivals often find that the vast majority of Americans hold quite moderate beliefs and the values of freedom and equality are more commonly upheld.
-Expats will find that Americans living on the West Coast tend to be more liberal with cities like San Francisco and Miami being home to large artistic, bohemian communities.
+While there are some parts of the USA where religion is very important (such as the South with its famous ‘Bible Belt’), new arrivals often find that the vast majority of Americans hold quite moderate beliefs.
+Expats will find that Americans living on the West Coast tend to be more liberal, with cities like San Francisco and Miami being home to large artistic, bohemian communities.
 Big cities like New York, Chicago and Boston are also quite progressive.

 Some expats might find American culture to be materialistic.
 Americans are often seen as having a ‘live to work’ attitude, rather than the ‘work to live’ approach preferred in Europe.

 Cultural etiquette in the USA

 Americans value punctuality and find it disrespectful for people to arrive late to an appointment.
 This is not only true in the workplace but also relevant in social occasions.

 Expats may find the American style of communication very direct and honest.
 While this can come across as rude to some, locals rarely mean any real harm.